How to update to macOS Big Sur when it says no update is available

 Try the following steps and see if Big Sur shows up in your updates.

-- Install CleanMyMac X, the Mac maintenance tool (a free version can be downloaded here).
+- Install CleanMyMac X, the Mac maintenance tool (can be downloaded here).

 - Click on the System Junk tab.